Zack Snyder: Philanthropy

 Following his daughter's suicide, Snyder became involved in philanthropic activities directed towards suicide prevention and mental health awareness.
 Snyder promoted this effort on social media by selling clothing and merchandise related to the Snyder Cut; in May 2021, it was revealed that this effort had raised more than $750,000 in charitable donations to the American Foundation for Suicide Prevention.

 In another effort to help with suicide prevention, Snyder included a billboard for the American Foundation for Suicide Prevention with the message "You are not alone" in a scene in Zack Snyder's Justice League.
 The film features other tributes to his late daughter.

-Snyder directed 2 PSAs for the Leukemia & Lymphoma Society in 2018.
+Snyder directed two PSAs for the Leukemia & Lymphoma Society in 2018.

-In 2021, Snyder partnered with Save the Children, a global child rights organization, to build a 100-bed temporary hospital facility in Delhi to help fight the COVID-19 pandemic in India.
+In 2021, Snyder partnered with Save the Children, a global child rights organization, to build a 100-bed temporary hospital facility in New Delhi to help fight the COVID-19 pandemic in India.

 Political views

-Although his films have been accused of having right-wing messages, politically, Snyder is a Democrat.
-He endorsed Joe Biden in the 2020 presidential election.
-In a 2021 interview with The Guardian, he stated:I vote Democrat!
-I’m a true lover of individual rights.
-I’ve always been a super-strong advocate of women’s rights and a woman’s right to choose, and I’ve always been surrounded by powerful women.
-And, of course, I’m a huge advocate for the rights of all ethnicities and every walk of life.
-I would say I’m a pretty liberal guy.
-I want to make sure everyone’s heard and everyone feels included.
-I don’t have a rightwing political agenda.
-People see what they want to see.
-For me, that was not certainly the point.